Mineral and Energy Economics

 Degree Requirements

-The Dual Degree program offered by the Division of Economics and Business (EB) requires students to take a total of 48 credit hours of graduate-level course work.
+The Dual Degree program offered by the Department of Economics and Business (EB) requires students to take a total of 48 credit hours of graduate-level course work.
 Course work is split between Colorado School of Mines and the Institut Français du Petrole (IFP) with 24 credit hours in residence at Mines in Golden, CO and 24 credit hours in residence at IFP in Paris, France.

 Mines Requirements for the Dual Degree Program